-The Food Institute and OFW Law are presenting a 4-hour (over 2 days) webinar on this topic on April 4-5, 2018.
+The Food Institute and OFW Law are presenting a 4-hour (over 2 days) webinar on this topic (date TBD).
 Its focus will be not only FSMA requirements but, more importantly, practical strategies for ensuring FSMA compliance.
 The webinar’s instructors both are FSPCA-certified Lead Instructors on FSMA matters.

 Jolyda (“Jody”) Swaim

 Jolyda O. Swaim is a principal at OFW Law, where her practice focuses on USDA-FSIS and FDA regulatory matters related to meat and poultry production and FDA-regulated foods such as RTE sandwiches, salads and cheese, as well as spices and shell-egg operations.
 She provides expertise in preparing for or responding to FSIS and FDA inspections or regulatory actions, developing or reviewing food safety programs — including onsite risk assessments — and assisting clients with meat and poultry labeling; HACCP and SSOP development and compliance; quality assurance and sanitation matters; as well import and export issues.
 Jolyda also assists clients with meeting waste discharge requirements related to the Clean Water Act (CWA), the National Pollutant Discharge Elimination System (NPDES), and related pre-treatment permits.

 Dr. Betsy Booren currently serves as Senior Policy Advisor for Olsson Frank Weeda Terman Matz PC.
 She works with the food industry to ensure regulatory compliance and provides informed analysis on a variety of issues including food safety, human nutrition, animal health, biotechnology, food quality and processing, new technologies and public health initiatives.